Sharmell: World Wrestling Federation/Entertainment (2001–2002, 2005–2007)

-Sullivan continued accompanying Booker T to his matches and began slowly turning heel.
+Sharmell continued accompanying Booker T to his matches and began slowly turning heel.
 In October 2005 she began interfering in Booker T's matches without his knowledge, to help him win his matches.
-Her heel turn was officially cemented when she helped Booker T win the WWE United States Championship on the October 21, 2005, episode of Smackdown! where he defeated Chris Benoit.
+Her heel turn was officially cemented when she helped Booker T win the WWE United States Championship on the October 21, 2005, episode of SmackDown! where he defeated Chris Benoit.
 The following week on Smackdown!
 Booker T also turned heel, when he revealed he knew of her involvement in his matches the entire time.
-At the Survivor Series 2005 pay-per-view, Sullivan was involved in a controversial, infamous backstage segment where WWE Chairman Vince McMahon, greeted Sullivan and Booker by using a racial slur.
-That night Booker defeated Benoit in a best of seven series.
-Benoit and Booker continued to feud through to No Way Out 2006, where Benoit retained the title defeating Booker, accompanied by Sullivan.
-Sullivan and Booker T then began a short lived feud with The Boogeyman.
-The Boogeyman kidnapped Sullivan on the March 31, 2006, episode of Smackdown!.
-The feud culminated at WrestleMania 22, when The Boogeyman defeated both Sullivan and Booker T in a handicap match, during the match The Boogeyman kissed Sullivan while he had a mouth full of worms.
+At Survivor Series, Sharmell was involved in a controversial, infamous backstage segment where WWE Chairman Vince McMahon, greeted Sharmell and Booker T by using a racial slur.
+That night Booker T defeated Benoit in a best of seven series.
+Benoit and Booker T continued to feud through No Way Out, where Benoit retained the title defeating Booker T, accompanied by Sharmell.
+Sharmell and Booker T then began a short lived feud with The Boogeyman.
+The Boogeyman kidnapped Sharmell on the March 31, 2006, episode of SmackDown!.
+The feud culminated at WrestleMania 22, when The Boogeyman defeated both Sharmell and Booker T in a handicap match, during the match The Boogeyman kissed Sharmell while he had a mouth full of worms.